 Buy: WaterBOB Bathtub Emergency Storage Container at Amazon

 According to the National Center for Disaster Preparedness at Columbia University’s Mailman School of Public Health, Americans are unprepared for the next disaster.
 He says horrific events such as 9/11 and Hurricane Katrina have served less as wake-up calls than snooze alarms before Americans are pulled back into complacency.

-The water BOB is simple for storing water and using it for everyday needs.
+The water BOB is simple for storing and using water for everyday needs.
 Lay the liner in any standard bathtub, attach the fill sock to the faucet, and fill the bladder, which takes approximately 20 minutes.

 Why Fill the Bathtub with Water Before a Storm?

 If you have been warned of a disaster, hurricane, and tropical storm or if there has been a leading water break, then activation of your bathtub emergency water storage container may be necessary.
 Anytime you suspect your water supply may be compromised and you need more water is a good time.
-Ideally, you will have enough plastic bathtub containers for all of your bathtubs and sinks too!
+Ideally, you will have enough plastic bathtub containers for all your bathtubs and sinks too!

 Buy: Emergency Drinking Water Storage by AquaPodKit at Amazon